 Sintra is known for its many 19th-century Romantic architectural monuments, which has resulted in its classification as a UNESCO World Heritage Site.
 Although its heritage in buildings and nature is the most visible face of the historic individuality of Sintra, a whole literary heritage has made the area a legendary reference in Portuguese culture.

-The Laurisilva of Madeira is an exceptional relict of a formerly across the board tree woods write.
-It is the biggest surviving territory of tree backwoods and is accepted to be 90% essential woodland.
-It contains a novel suite of plants and creatures, including numerous endemic species, for example, the Madeiran since quite a while ago toed pigeon.
+The Laurisilva of Madeira is an outstanding relict of a previously widespread laurel forest type.
+It is the largest surviving area of laurel forest and is believed to be 90% primary forest.
+It contains a unique suite of plants and animals, including many endemic species such as the Madeiran long-toed pigeon.

 The Alcobaça Monastery is a Roman Catholic church situated in the town of Alcobaça, in Oeste Subregion.
 The religious community was established in the medieval period by the principal Portuguese King, Afonso Henriques, in 1153, and kept up a nearby relationship with the Kings of Portugal all through its history.

-The Prehistoric Rock-Art Site of the Côa Valley is an open-air Paleolithic archaeological site located in a region of northeastern Portugal, along the Portuguese-Spanish border.
+The Prehistoric Rock-Art Site of the Côa Valley is an open-air Palaeolithic archaeological site located in a region of Northeastern Portugal, along the Portuguese-Spanish border.

 The University of Coimbra is a Portuguese state funded college in Coimbra, Portugal.
 Set up in 1290 in Lisbon, it experienced various migrations until the point that it was moved for all time to its current city in 1537, being one of the most established colleges in constant operation on the planet, the most established college of Portugal, and one of the nation’s biggest advanced education and research foundations